 The driver and co-pilot seats may be independently adjusted to suit individual preference.
-To move the set forward or backward, lift the slide release paddle, located on the lower left side of the seat, and exert slight body pressure in the direction desired.
+To move the seat forward or backward, lift the slide release paddle, located on the lower left side of the seat, and exert slight body pressure in the direction desired.

 The seats may be swiveled to provide easy entrance and exit.
 The swivel feature also allows the seats on some models to be turned toward the living area for additional seating while the unit is parked.
-To swivel the seats, lift the release paddle, located on the lower right side of the seat, and rotate seat.
+To swivel the seat, push the seat swivel lever sideways and rotate the seat to the desired position.
+The swivel lever is located below the front of the seat.
 The seats are designed to lock only when returned to the forward facing position.